Poster Presentation Guidelines:

 Posters should be up by 11:00 am on Monday for the first poster session and 10:30 am Wednesday for the second poster session.
 Any posters not removed by13:00 on Thursday will be discarded.

-Prizes will be awarded by CMOS for the best student poster in Oceanography, the best student poster in Meteorology and best overall poster.
-Student poster presenters wishing to be considered for these prizes must sign up on the lists (Oceanography or Meteorology) BEFORE 12.00 on the day of their poster session.
+Prizes will be awarded by CMOS for the best student poster in Oceanography, the best student poster in Meteorology and best student poster in "other" areas, including Climate, Air Quality, Limnology and Ice.
+Student poster presenters wishing to be considered for these prizes must sign up on the lists (Oceanography, Meteorology or Other) BEFORE 12.00 on the day of their poster session.
 Lists will be at the Registration Desk.
 Including your photo in the poster is a good plan.
 Judges may want to discuss your poster with you.

 Oral Presentation Guidelines:

 Each oral presentation has been allotted 15 minutes, including 12 minutes for presenting and 3 minutes for questions/comments.
 Some invited speakers have been allotted 30 minutes total and plenary speakers have been allotted 45 minutes.

 Please arrive well ahead of time (30 minutes is suggested) to your session to ensure your presentation can be loaded on to the session computer from your USB drive before the session begins.
 Please be sure to have your presentation on a standard USB Thumb drive to ensure compatibility with session computers.
 Session computers will not be able to load from DVDs.
 You should also bring a pdf version of your presentation in case there are any compatibility issues with your presentation software.

 Lecture room screens will be best suited to slides with the 16:9 aspect ratio (widescreen) but the older (standard) 4:3 ratio slides should be projected satisfactorily.

 Naming presentation files: